MIDL Insight Meditation

 How is MIDL Insight Meditation practiced?

+MIDL develops samatha calm in mindfulness of the body as a foundation from which to build vipassana insight into anything that hinders samatha during mindfulness of breathing.
+This way of practising develops a natural mindfulness of the body throughout the day and a heightened sensitivity to sila morality.
 This process of calm and insight yoked together rewards the mind with the enjoyment of letting go and teaches it to incline towards this enjoyment in daily life.
-By practising traditional Buddhist Insight Meditation in this way, attraction and aversion are weakened in daily life, and any cycles of self-created suffering come to an end.
+By practising traditional Buddhist Insight Meditation in this way, desire and aversion are weakened in daily life, and any cycles of self-created suffering come to an end.

 Return to Top